okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 Removing an app integration from the OIN doesn't prohibit existing users from accessing it.
 The app integration won't be removed from end-user dashboards until an admin for the customer's org removes the app integration from the org.

-Finally, if you intend to remove your back-end application support for the Okta app integration, alert your customer admins about the change and if you are deploying a replacement solution.
+Finally, if you intend to remove your back-end application support for the Okta app integration, alert your customer admins about the change and if you're deploying a replacement solution.

 ## See also